Jules Wainstein Husband: ‘RHONY’ Husband Not Caring For His Children During Divorce?

 Maybe Michael didn’t think about how the cheating and a divorce would cost him money, considering he has been the primary caretaker for years.

 “Mr. Wainstein hasn’t paid $10,000 on September 30 of 2016 or $10,000 on Oct 28, 2016 for tuition for the children, utilities, Uber, transportation, nanny and weekly groceries,” Jules Wainstein’s lawyer continues, adding, “No payments.
 He has not paid tuition.
 The Uber account shuts off and on.
 There is constant terminations of service for Time Warner Cable.
-Council stated in September on the record, that Uber would be paid.”
+Council stated in September on the record that Uber would be paid.”

 What do you think of Michael owing so much money to Jules Wainstein?